craigduncanlab/shelf/README.md

 Press DEL on box/book with focus to delete.

 CMD-W to close the workspace (will not save).
 To save first, CMD-S.

+Markdown file will save in same order as boxes (reading across rows left to right).

+# Open a markdown file

+Alternatively, to work with an existing markdown document:

+File --> Open MD Document.

+It will detect # divisions in a text/markdown file and interpret those as book divisions.

+If file has previously been saved with this app, it will re-open the box positions as saved.

 # Importing